onzfonz/comp227/README.md

-# Full stack open 2022 and beyond
+# COMP 227

-Despite the repo name this IS the current course repository
+This repo is based off of the excellent work from the University of Helsinki course

 <https://fullstackopen.com/>